Three-component theory of stratification

-The three-component theory of stratification, more widely known as Weberian stratification or the three class system, was developed by German sociologist Max Weber with class, status and party as distinct ideal types.
+The three-component theory of stratification, more widely known as Weberian stratification or the three class system, was developed by German sociologist Max Weber with class, status and power as distinct ideal types.
 Weber developed a multidimensional approach to social stratification that reflects the interplay among wealth, prestige and power.

 Weber argued that power can take a variety of forms.
 A person's power can be shown in the social order through their status, in the economic order through their class, and in the political order through their party.
 Thus, class, status and party are each aspects of the distribution of power within a community.

 Class, status and power have not only a great deal of effect within their individual areas but also a great deal of influence over the other areas.